handsomecanseeme/kljgfh/README.md

 ### prerequisites

+Setup golang runtime, can be found in https://go.dev/dl/.

 Setup go-ethereum environment, can be found in https://github.com/ethereum/go-ethereum.

 Setup go-fuzz environment, can be found in https://github.com/dvyukov/go-fuzz.

 ```shell
                       (`.-,')